cungnv/scrapex/docs/index.rst

 Welcome to scrapex's documentation!
 ===================================

-Scrapex is a Python Web Scraping Framework for Fast & Flexible Development.
+Scrapex is a simple Web Scraping Framework for Fast and Flexible Development.
+Works well on Python 2 and Python 3.

-At a glance:
 ::

     >>> from scrapex import Scraper, common